Pros & cons of selling digital products in marketplaces like Etsy & Udemy

 It can add up fast and subtract from your bottom line even more quickly.

-And when you consider the fact that only 40% of small businesses are profitable -- the rest are either losing money or just barely breaking even -- the escalating fees become a major problem for entrepreneurs.
+And when you consider the fact that 30% of small business owners don't take home a salary at all, and only 50% of them have businesses that survive beyond the five-year mark, the escalating fees become a major problem for entrepreneurs.

 But how do those fees hurt digital product creators in particular?